atlassian/data-center-helm-charts/docs/docs/userguide/resource_management/RESOURCE_SCALING.md

 # Product scaling
 For optimum performance and stability the appropriate resource `requests` and `limits` should be defined for each pod.
 The number of pods in the product cluster should also be carefully considered.
 Kubernetes provides means for horizontal and vertical scaling of the deployed pods within a cluster, these approaches are described below.

-## Horizontal scaling - adding Pod's
+## Horizontal scaling - adding pods
 The Helm charts provision one `StatefulSet` by default.
 The number of replicas within this `StatefulSet` can be altered either declaratively or imperatively.
 Note that the Ingress must support cookie-based session affinity in order for the products to work correctly in a multi-node configuration.